predictiveworks/cdap-spark/README.md

 ### Works ML

-**Works ML** externalizes Apache Spark machine learning algorithms as plugins for Google CDAP data pipelines.
-As is with **Works DL** pipelines can be built visually without any coding expertise.
+**Works ML** externalizes Apache Spark machine learning algorithms as plugins for Google CDAP data pipelines.These pipelines can also be built visually without any coding expertise.

 ### Works Rules